SheerSt/pokewilds/README.md

 # v0.8 (Latest) Updates and Changes:
  - Water types can Surf.
  - Surf or Fly to the edge of the map to generate a new World.
-   - The new world will not contain dungeons from previous worlds (regi dungeon, pokemon mansion and desert ruins currently)
+   - The new world will not contain dungeons from previous worlds (regi dungeon, mansion and desert ruins currently)
  - Psychic types know Teleport.
-Build warp tiles and teleport to them (from the Pokemon menu or the Map)
+Build warp tiles and teleport to them (from the Menu or the Map)
    - Interact with a warp tile to set label text (visible from the Map or when walking over the tile)
    - The new world will contain content from the most recent version of the game (even if an old save file is used)
  - Guide menu added (contains game faqs)
- - All pokemon that are gen 3+ now use their gen 8 (or highest available) stats and learnsets. ie no more prism stats or learnsets.
+ - Gen 3+ monsters now use their gen 8 (or highest available) stats and learnsets. ie no more prism stats or learnsets.
    - This will inevitably introduce some bugs since it's a big change.
  - You can build signs and gravestones now.
 Interact to set sign text.
  - Special / Physical split added.
 Move category displayed in-battle now.
 Special / Physical split is toggle-able via the settings.txt file.
  - Large trees are now cuttable by fully-evolved grass types.
  - Berry trees - cutting berry trees will yield berry seeds.
 Berry seeds will grow different types of berry trees depending on the soil they are planted in.
    - desert -> rawst, beach -> pecha, forest -> persim, snow -> aspear, savanna -> cheri, graveyard -> chesto, <secret> -> lum.
- - Pokemon storage box added
+ - Monster storage box added
-   - Pokemon can be nicknamed or released while using the storage box.
+   - Monsters can be nicknamed or released while using the storage box.
  - Various sub-biomes added - volcano, tidal, wooded lake, graveyard, savanna.
-   - Each contains unique pokemon, buried items and activities.
+   - Each contains unique monsters, buried items and activities.
    - Spiritomb urn can be found in the graveyard.
    - Tides go up twice per day and down twice per day.
    - Animated coastline added to whole island.